linear-b/gitstream/docs/troubleshooting.md

 #### Missing workflow file

-When it says `gitStream.cm Skipped — gitStream workflow file not found`, it means that the GitHub action was not found, check again that you have this file in your rpeository root: `.github/workflows/gitstream.yml`, see instructions on [GitHub installation](/github-installation.md).
+When it says `gitStream.cm Skipped — gitStream workflow file not found`, it means that the GitHub action was not found, check again that you have this file in your repository root: `.github/workflows/gitstream.yml`, see instructions on [GitHub installation](/github-installation.md).

 #### Syntax error in the cm files